Photo by Henry Moore, Jr., College of Veterinary Medicine, Washington State University.

 Most veterinary radiation oncology technologists first become registered veterinary technologists as described above.

-To obtain further training as veterinary radiation oncology technologist, you must work at a facility that specializes in radiation oncology (radiation therapy) under the direct supervision of an American College of Veterinary Radiology (ACVR) board-certified radiation oncologist.
+To obtain further training as veterinary radiation oncology technologist, you must work at a facility that specializes in veterinary radiation oncology (radiation therapy) under the direct supervision of an American College of Veterinary Radiology (ACVR) board-certified radiation oncologist.
 You should consult with the radiation oncology techs at a veterinary school in your state to help you with the requirements and to locate a facility.